 Another common problem is customer dissatisfaction with the product or service that was ordered.
 This has actually become a serious issue as more and more people decide to shop online.
 The items the customer receives may be defective, different from what they ordered, or never shipped at all.
 Contacting the seller to correct the problem may not be possible, and your only recourse may be to request that the credit card company perform a chargeback.

 Before contacting your card issuer, you should try to contact the seller or merchant and see if you can work out the problem.
 Many times the issuer will not even grant the chargeback if you have not done this.
 Calling the credit card company should be the last resort and should only be done if the merchant refuses to refund your money or if the seller cannot be reached or located.
 If you have unsuccessfully tried to resolve the issue with the merchant, the next step is to call your card issuer.
 Depending on the nature of the dispute you may need to contact customer service or billing department and provide them an explanation of what happened.
+Interestingly, there is a trend towards the introduction of gamification even in this segment, namely, a well-known developer of online games has begun to create a prototype that can influence and improve all these functions, which are discussed in this article.
 Tell them why you are disputing the charge and what measures you took to resolve the matter with the seller.
 You may be required to provide a written statement as well, which can be either mailed or faxed to the credit card company.
 Some card issuers charge a fee ranging anywhere from $15-$35 for requesting the chargeback.
 After you have provided your statement, the card issuer will conduct a short investigation typically lasting no longer than 14 days.
 If the issuer finds in your favor, they will credit the money back to your account immediately.

 © Copyright 2009.
 All Rights Reserved.